Why the St. Martin's goose can taste good

 salted caramel ice cream, goose skin chip on a bed of lettuce with lemon vinaigrette

-There was wine for every course from the Weinkompetenzzentrum in Perg, which wonderfully emphasized the flavors of the food.
-Mühlviertel wines go perfectly with a hearty meal like this.
+There was wine for every course Wine competence center made of perg, which wonderfully emphasized the respective flavors of the food.
+Mühlviertel wines go perfectly with a hearty meal like this one.
 So why not enjoy the St. Martin's goose in an extraordinary way?
 We loved this meal.
+Further Guesthouses in the Mühlviertel you can discover here.

-After we went on a shopping tour for the goose through Burgenland a few years ago, the Weidegans Genussregion in the Mühlviertel shows us how excitingly these ingredients can be combined into a menu.
+After we got one a few years ago Shopping tour for the goose through Burgenland we are shown in the pleasure region of Weidegans in the Mühlviertel how exciting these ingredients can be combined into a menu.

 This is how you prepare a St. Martin's Goose yourself